seinecle/codapps/src/main/asciidoc/subdir/creating-your-first-project-and-previewing-your-app_temp_html.md

 //ST: !
 1. The files of your app appear on the left of your screen in NetBeans.
-2. You can launch the preview of your app by clicking on the green arrow.
+2. You can launch the preview of your app by clicking on the green arrow image:green-arrow.jpg[]

 //ST: !
 It should show a blank screen with "Hi World" in the title, and "Hi World" again in the screen: